HomeDing/homeding.github.io/dev/elementclass.md

 The set function must return `true` when a property is known to the element and was handled.

-#### Examples:
+#### Examples

-- The ButtonElement only needs to process the properties for the setup of the implementation like the hardware pin and the triggered actions.
+* The ButtonElement only needs to process the properties for the setup of the implementation like the hardware pin and the triggered actions.

-- The TimerElement also implements the „next“ and „start“ actions that need no parameter but can be used when the timer is active to manipulate the actual state.
+* The TimerElement also implements the „next“ and „start“ actions that need no parameter but can be used when the timer is active to manipulate the actual state.

 When the key parameter is not known to the element itself the `set` function of the base Element class must be called